 In Germany, the landlord-tenant relationship is subject to a significant level of statutory regulation which, for the most part, provides far-reaching social protection for tenants under residential leases.
 According to German law, for example, the landlord may only terminate a lease agreement if there is a legitimate interest in doing so.
 Beyond that, a landlord may not increase residential rents of existing leases by more than an aggregate of 20% compared to locally prevailing comparative rent levels over a three-year period (capping limit).
 The German Tenancy Law Amendment Act 2013 (Mietrechtsänderungsgesetz) provided inter alia the authorisation of German federal state governments to decrease the aforementioned capping limit to 15% over a three-year period for specific municipalities.
-The German federal state governments of Bavaria, Berlin and North Rhine-Westphalia have made use of their option and decreased the capping limit (e.g. for the municipalities of Berlin and Munich).
+The German federal state governments of Bavaria, Berlin, Brandenburg, Bremen, Hamburg, Hessen, North Rhine-Westphalia and Schleswig-Holstein have made use of their option and decreased the capping limit (e.g. for the municipalities of Berlin, Frankfurt and Munich).
+At least two others, Baden-Württemberg and Rhineland-Palatinate currently consider similar measures.

 The German Federal Government as well as several German states have presented draft bills that - partly because of necessities resulting from the Energy Concept which shall facilitate, inter alia, a reduction of the German primary energy need (Primärenergiebedarf) in 2050 by 80% (compared to 1990) - aim to modify currently existing Tenancy Law provisions.
-The draft bills have been deliberated and the Tenancy Law Amendment Act (Mietrechtsänderungsgesetz) has been adopted on March 11, 2013 and came into effect in May 2013.
-Main amendments resulting therefrom are that (i) tenants shall have to endure - and be excluded from rent reduction for three months because of - maintenance measures (Erhaltungsmaßnahmen) and modernisation measures (Modernisierungsmaßnahmen), in particular energetic modernisation measures, unless such measures would constitute an unreasonable hardship; (ii) following the announcement of modernisation measures, tenants are entitled to a special termination right (außerordentliche Kündigung); (iii) except for certain types of measures that are not directly linked to the leased premises and unless this would constitute an unreasonable hardship for the tenant, landlords shall be entitled to allocate cost for such modernisation measures to tenants of residential units by way of an increase of the annual rent in the amount of 11 % of the cost accrued (less the cost accrued for maintenance measures anyway); (iv) German federal state governments are authorized to limit rent increases up to locally prevailing comparative rent level to 15 % in three years (capping limit) for specific municipalities; (v) as alternative to the classic eviction procedure, the so-called "Berliner Räumung", offering the landlord the cost effective opportunity to limit the eviction procedure to the procurance of possession, shall be implemented; (vi) eviction procedures shall furthermore no longer be tediously delayed because of a right of possession of a third person that is not covered by the executory title (Vollstreckungstitel); a further title against such third person shall be obtainable by way of an injunction (einstweiliger Rechtsschutz); (vii) the existing restriction of termination of lease agreements for a period of three years shall be extended to the case that in the course of a continuing lease the leased premises have been transformed into condominium and have subsequently been sold to a partnership or to more than one purchaser.
+The draft bills have been deliberated and the Tenancy Law Amendment Act (Mietrechtsänderungsgesetz) was adopted on 11 March 2013 and came into effect in May 2013.
+Main amendments resulting therefrom are that (i) tenants shall have to endure - and be excluded from rent reduction for three months because of - maintenance measures (Erhaltungsmaßnahmen) and modernisation measures (Modernisierungsmaßnahmen), in particular energetic modernisation measures, unless such measures would constitute an unreasonable hardship; (ii) following the announcement of modernisation measures, tenants are entitled to a special termination right (außerordentliche Kündigung); (iii) except for certain types of measures that are not directly linked to the leased premises and unless this would constitute an unreasonable hardship for the tenant, landlords shall be entitled to allocate cost for such modernisation measures to tenants of residential units by way of an increase of the annual rent in the amount of 11 % of the cost accrued (less the cost accrued for maintenance measures anyway); (iv) German federal state governments are authorised to limit rent increases up to locally prevailing comparative rent level to 15 % in three years (capping limit) for specific municipalities; (v) as alternative to the classic eviction procedure, the so-called "Berliner Räumung", offering the landlord the cost effective opportunity to limit the eviction procedure to the procurance of possession, shall be implemented; (vi) eviction procedures shall furthermore no longer be tediously delayed because of a right of possession of a third person that is not covered by the executory title (Vollstreckungstitel); a further title against such third person shall be obtainable by way of an injunction (einstweiliger Rechtsschutz); (vii) the existing restriction of termination of lease agreements for a period of three years shall be extended to the case that in the course of a continuing lease the leased premises have been transformed into condominium and have subsequently been sold to a partnership or to more than one purchaser.
 Furthermore, the Tenancy Law Amendment Act (Mietrechtsänderungsgesetz) includes provisions according to which the costs resulting from heat-contracting (Wärmelieferung) can be charged to tenants as part of the service charges under certain conditions.
-These provisions have become effective as of July 1, 2013.
+These provisions have become effective as of 1 July 2013.